Patrick (Pa) Bourke

 Patrick "Pa" Bourke (born 18 May 1988 in Thurles, County Tipperary) is an Irish sportsperson.
 He plays hurling with his local club Thurles Sarsfields and with the Tipperary senior inter-county team.

 Early life

 Pa Bourke was born in Thurles, County Tipperary in 1988.
 He was born into a family steeped in hurling history as his grandfather, John Maher, captained Tipperary to the All-Ireland title in 1945, having already won senior All-Ireland medals as far back as 1930 and 1937.
-Bourke was educated locally at the Christian Brothers secondary school in the town, where his hurling skills were first developed.
+Bourke was educated locally at Thurles CBS, where his hurling skills were first developed.
 He was a key member of the team in 2005 when his school were defeated by St. Flannans of Ennis in the final of the Dr. Harty Cup.

 Playing career

 Club

 Bourke plays his club hurling with the famous Thurles Sarsfields club in his home town and has enjoyed some success.
 He first came to prominence as a dual player at minor level.
 Bourke had little success on the minor hurling field; however, he won back-to-back minor football titles in 2005 and 2006.
 His performance in the latter final earned him the Man of the Match title.
 Bourke has since moved onto the club's under-21 and senior teams.
 Pa won his second county championship medal in 2009 with a starring role for the team in their victory over neighbours Drom & Inch.
 In 2010 Sarsfields defeated Toomevara in the county semi final with Bourke scoring a crucial last minute goal to sicken the former champions.
 Bourke suffered a minor injury to the calf three weeks later whilst on vacation in Corfu.